influxdata/docs-v2/api-docs/README.md

    sh getswagger.sh cloud
    ```

-   To troubleshoot errors, see [how to generate API docs locally](#how-to-generate-api-docs-locally).
 3. Enter the following commands into your terminal to generate the API docs with Redocly:

    ```sh